github/docs/content/get-started/quickstart/set-up-git.md

    {% note %}

    **Note**: Most Chrome OS devices from 2020 onwards now have a built-in Linux environment, which includes Git.
-To enable it, go to the Launcher, search for Linux, and click Turn on.
+To enable it, go to the Launcher, search for Linux, and click **Turn on**.

    If you are using an older Chrome OS device, another method is required: